 For those unfamiliar, VISA Checkout is the credit card company's "easier way to pay online," offering checkout solutions for online sellers similar to those offered by Google Wallet or PayPal.
 Read More

 In case we didn't make it clear with yesterday's post, we were more than a little miffed at Verizon's dismissal of Chromebook Pixel LTE owners.
 The company told customers that it had unceremoniously ended Google's free 100MB/month data bundle for the Pixel LTE after just one year, despite the initial two-year service promotion.
 Today Google is offering a consolation prize to those customers who bought the Chromebook Pixel LTE from the Play Store: a $150 refund credit.

 According to ComputerWorld's JR Raphael, who broke the original Verizon-Google story, Google will be sending $150 prepaid VISA cards to customers who bought the $1450 Pixel LTE while the promotion was still being advertised.
 Read More

 That Google Wallet icon is looking awfully lonely in Android 4.4's Tap and Pay menu.
 Twin announcements from Visa and MasterCard could finally mean a few more options for NFC payments on Android, though.
 Both payment technology firms will be providing tools for card issuers to support Host Card Emulation (HCE) on user accounts.

 This doesn't mean that all your Visa and MasterCard accounts are going to magically start working with HCE, but some of them might in the not too distant future.
+Banks will be able to use the specifications published by Visa and MasterCard to create or update apps with HCE support.
 Read More

 Update 3/18/13: Those who missed out the first forty-seven times now have another chance.
 Alternatively, a bunch of refurbished units popped up for $219.99.
 It's $10 cheaper once it's all said and done, but they are refurbs after all.